Shaq Fu: A Legend Reborn

-Shaq Fu: A Legend Reborn is a 2018 beat'em up video game developed by Big Deez Productions and published by Mad Dog Games.
-It is a sequel to Shaq Fu (1994) and it was released for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One in June 2018.
-The game received generally negative reviews upon release.
+Shaq Fu: A Legend Reborn is a 2018 beat 'em up video game developed by Big Deez Productions and published by Mad Dog Games.
+It is a sequel to Shaq Fu (1994) and it was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One in June 2018.
+Former professional basketball player Shaquille O'Neal reprises his role from the original as the player character.
+The game received generally negative reviews upon release for all platforms except for the Xbox One version, which received a more mixed response.